TjenWellens/evernote-to-contentful/README.md

         ]
       },
 ```
-caused by: image wrapped in a link
 fix by: removing the link around the images

 ### "only list-items with one child are supported"
+caused by: multiple divs inside a list-item
 ```
 <li>
   <div></div>
   <div></div>
 </li>
 ```
-caused by: multiple divs inside a list-item
 fix by: breaking up multi-line list-items

+### "message: Cannot read property 'flatMap' of undefined"
+caused by: ???
+fix by:
+- evernote 'simplify formatting'
+- ???